pouriaetab/ds-toolkit/README.md

 # Stats-ML-Toolkit

-Welcome to the `stats-ml-toolkit`, a curated collection of introductory topics on some of the most commonly used statistical methods in one accessible location.
-This resource is intended for data scientists, and researchers, providing a broad range of examples and implementations to facilitate learning and application in data analysis and predictive modeling fields.
+Welcome to the `ds-toolkit`, a curated collection of introductory topics on some of the most commonly used statistical methods, machine learning models, and an introduction to Natural Language Processing (NLP) in one accessible location.
+This resource is intended for data scientists, and researchers, providing a broad range of examples and implementations to facilitate learning and application in data analysis and predictive modeling and beyond.

 ## Description

-This repository is organized into directories that cater to distinct areas of statistical methods, with a plan to expand into machine learning models.
-Each directory contains Jupyter Notebooks that illustrate various techniques through simple practical examples.
+This repository is organized into directories that cater to distinct areas of data science.
+Each directory is dedicated to specific areas within the field, such as statistical methods, machine learning algorithms, and foundational NLP concepts.
+Contained within these directories are Jupyter Notebooks that offer hands-on examples and detailed implementations designed to demonstrate the techniques in a clear and practical manner.

 ### Contents